proinsias/proinsias.github.io/_posts/2018/2018-09-27-Git-Checkout-grab-a-file-from-another-branch.md

 ---
 layout: single
-title: "(TIL) Git: Use a file from another branch"
+title: "Git: Use a file from another branch"
 date: 2018-09-27 10:14
 modified: 2018-09-27 10:14
 categories: til